some-ip-com/open-someip-spec/src/someip-tp.rst

 E.g. cancel reassembly if segment length of a segment with MS=1 is not a multiple of 16.

-Note: This means that buffer overflows or other malfunction shall must be prevented by the receiving code.
+Note: This means that buffer overflows or other malfunction shall be prevented by the receiving code.